Contents

 In early 1945, a typhus epidemic spread through the Bergen-Belson camp, killing 17,000 prisoners, including Anne and Margot Frank.
 The exact dates of Margot's and Anne's deaths were not recorded.

-On her 13th birthday, Anne Frank got a red-and-white plaid diary.
-Anne, who dreamt of becoming a writer, wrote in it religiously.
+On her 13th birthday, Anne Frank received a red-and-white plaid diary from her father, Otto Frank.
+She dreamt of becoming a writer and wrote in it religiously.
 Three weeks later, Anne took the diary with her when the Franks went into hiding.
 Over the next two years, she wrote about her life, the war, her thoughts, and her dreams.

 She addressed the letters in her diary to Kitty, a fictional character from a series of books she had read.